f4exb/sdrangel/plugins/channelrx/demodadsb/readme.md

 <h3>ATC Mode</h3>

-When in ATC mode, the map will display callsign, alitude, ground speed and type for all aircraft.
+When in ATC mode, the map will display callsign, altitude, ground speed and type for all aircraft.
 When unchecked, only callsign (or ICAO, until callsign is received) will be displayed.

 <h3>15: Download flight information for selected flight</h3>